What is a Travel Nurse?

 To help narrow down the options, prospective travel nurses should determine why they want to become a travel nurse.
 Do you want to meet new people, travel the country, and experience life?
-Or, do you want to earn higher pay to pay off student loans and increase your bank account?
-Understanding the why will help you determine a location and assignment that fits.
+Or do you want to earn higher pay to pay off student loans, buy a house, or just increase your bank account?
+Understanding the why will help you determine a location and assignment that fits your needs.

 For example, Hawaii currently ranks as the lowest in affordability with the highest cost of living and the least affordable housing in the country.
 It’s also one of the most desirable states for travel nurses, because of the beaches, outdoor activities, and endless sun.
-Great for adventure, but you’ll not likely leave the islands with a larger bank account.
+It’s great for adventure, but you likely won’t leave the islands with a larger bank account.

-Other states recognized as the least affordable in the country include California, New York, Alaska, and Massachusetts, which are also popular travel nurse destinations.
+California, New York, Alaska and Massachusetts are also among the least affordable in the country but are popular travel nurse destinations.
 California and New York generally pay the highest hourly rate for travel nurses, but when the cost of living for housing, food, and other living expenses are factored in, the take-home pay may not stretch as far as it would in a more affordable location.